Argentine farmers hoard soybeans as inflation hedge

 Idle crushing capacity is also being pressured higher, along with soybean exports, by the strategic decision China has made to import more raw beans to be crushed on Chinese soil.

-The USDA says Argentina produced 49.4 million tons of soy in the recently-harvested 2012/13 season, and has forecast output of 53.5 million tons in the 2013/14 crop year, which will start being seeded next month.
+The USDA says Argentina produced 49.4 million tonnes of soy in the recently-harvested 2012/13 season, and has forecast output of 53.5 million tonnes in the 2013/14 crop year, which will start being seeded next month.

-(Additional reporting by Karl Plume in Chicago; editing by Maximiliano Rizzi, Gavin Maguire and Andrew Hay)